MohammedTausif/typescript-journey/README.md

 ### Day 4: Generics and Modules in TypeScript
 - Learned about generics for creating reusable and type-safe components
 - Explored how to use `export` and `import` to organize code across multiple files
 - Practiced creating and importing custom modules in TypeScript

+### Day 5: Classes and Their Use Cases in TypeScript
+- Learned how to define and use classes in TypeScript
+- Explored constructors, methods, and properties
+- Understood access modifiers (`public`, `private`, `protected`) and their use cases
+- Practiced inheritance and extending classes to build reusable components

 ## 🚀 My Learning Goals